 There’s a lot of media frenzy about robot cars.
 Meanwhile, quietly, with no fuss, and with none of the eye-watering investment by big businesses betting their futures on their particular robot car, people are quietly attaching wheels to themselves, thereby making use of all that space in cities that is being cleared for bikers to bike around in cities, and in general to assume the rights and privileges of bikers, on regular roads, like this rollerblading lady.
 And it makes sense.
 Why buy a huge metal box with wheels on it, if you can have the wheels on your feet, in the form of a little skateboard with wheels, or a skateboard with wheels and a sticking up steering system, or just wheels, like this lady?
 What started as a childhood sport is mutating into a regular means of transport.

 Well, I think this is really interesting.
 The only reason I don’t have many more photos here of people doing this kind of thing is that most of what I photo is stationary, or at the worst very slow moving and quite easy to see coming, so not a surprise.
-These mobile pedestrians are often gone before I see them, not least because I seldom hear them coming.
+These mobile pedestrians are often gone before I can photo them, not least because I seldom hear them coming.

 LATER: Sometimes I see the rollerblader coming and the photo comes out rather well.